-- 5.71 PNGL requested just over £15.5m for maintenance in the GD23 period.
-Other maintenance costs (47%) and Miscellaneous (31%) account for the majority of the costs. - 5.72 Purge point maintenance represents the majority of the expenditure on 'other maintenance' (71%) and around 22% of maintenance costs overall.
+- 5.90 PNGL requested just over £15.5m for maintenance in the GD23 period.
+Other maintenance costs (47%) and Miscellaneous (31%) account for the majority of the costs. - 5.91 Purge point maintenance represents the majority of the expenditure on 'other maintenance' (71%) and around 22% of maintenance costs overall.
 Strategic Mains Inspection is also a material item in this cost category.
-Miscellaneous expenditure is split roughly 50:50 between Valve maintenance and Telemetry. - 5.73 In overall terms the proposed maintenance expenditure has increased significantly compared to GD17.
-The step change is largely attributable to three new projects (purge point maintenance, strategic valve inspections and strategic main inspection) and an increase in Telemetry costs.
-The costs for the majority of the remaining maintenance items and staff costs remain broadly stable.
-For the draft determination we have focused on the expenditure areas that have resulted in material cost increases. - 5.74 At almost £3,5m, purge point maintenance is the largest maintenance expenditure item overall and the main driver of the significant increase in the 'other maintenance' cost category.
-PNGL advised that they identified the need for this new project through an ISO 55000 asset management audit in 2020-21, which highlighted the need for a condition assessment and remedial project to maintain purge points to an appropriate standard.
-They noted that the site inspections undertaken had identified corrosion to a point of material loss, weakening the integrity of the pressurised fitting, and highlighted the risk that failure could pose to members of public, operatives and network supply. - 5.75 PNGL is aiming to inspect all purge points that are 20 years or older by the end of GD23.
-This includes addressing some backlog before moving to an annual 20 year inspection programme from 2029 onwards.
-The percentages used to determine the number of lower cost maintenance jobs and higher cost replacement jobs are based on the outcome of a survey covering all asset age ranges.
-These have been applied correctly to the total number of assets in each age bracket to generate the submitted activity levels and costs.
+Miscellaneous expenditure is split roughly 50:50 between Valve maintenance and Telemetry. - 5.92 In overall terms the proposed maintenance expenditure has increased significantly compared to GD17.
+The step change is largely attributable to three new projects (purge point maintenance, strategic valve inspections and strategic main inspections) and an increase in Telemetry costs.
+The costs for the majority of the remaining maintenance items and staff costs were found to be broadly stable.
+So for the draft determination we focused on the expenditure areas that had resulted in material cost increases.